Hikuroshi/hiku-landing-page-bootstrap5/README.md

 # hiku-landing-page-bootstrap5

-Lnading page with bootstrap 6
+Landing page with bootstrap 6